SteffenBlake/Ashita/scripts/buttons/README.md

 If you try and do these same bindings but to the same button functionality (IE Bind Shift+Enter to broadcast Enter), it can often times double click the button and mess your synch up and double tap.

 To have maximum success, I specifically chose to bind unused buttons that dont have menu functionality, to the menu functionality, to prevent the keybindings from accidently tripping over themselves.

+Furthermore, we specifically want to bind to Shift, because if you bind to any of NUMPAD2/4/6/8 (Without Ctrl/Shift/Alt/Etc), it prevents you from using Left/Up/Right/Down in the chatlog.
+We specifically choose shift because Ctrl/Alt are used for Macros.

 tl;dr: Dont try and bind Shift+Up to broadcast Up, or Ctrl+Enter to broadcast Enter, etc etc. It can fail sometimes.